 If you’re a electrician or tradesman in general, you may be providing designs or advice to your customer in your professional capacity.
 Should your customer suffer a financial loss, they could claim against you for your loss, which could be covered by Professional indemnity insurance

 Most contractors will use a van daily to get to and from work and carry their equipment.
 Whatever work you do, if you use your van for business purposes then you need commercial vehicle insurance to protect you on the road.

 Compare contractor insurance

-If your needs are more complex or you’re looking for some expert recommendations, then give us a call.
-Our agents are on hand to provide advice on all your commercial insurance needs.
+If your needs are more complex, consider contractors all risks insurance.
+Our agents are on hand over the phone to provide advice and recommendations on all your commercial insurance needs.